Analysis of casino shelf shuffling machines: Analysis of one pass through a shelf shuffler

 \subsection{Distribution of RSK shape}

-In this section we obtain the distribution of the Rob\-in\-son--Schensted--Knuth (RSK) shape of a permutation $w$ produced from a shelf shuffler with $m$ shelves and $n$ cards.
-For background on the RSK algorithm, see \cite{stanley}.
+In this section we obtain the distribution of the Robinson--Schensted--Knuth (RSK) shape of a permutation $w$ produced from a shelf shuffler with $m$ shelves and $n$ cards.
+For background on the RSK algorithm, see \citet{stanley}.
 The RSK bijection associates to a permutation $w \in S_n$ a pair of standard Young tableaux $(P(w),Q(w))$ of the same shape and size $n$. $Q(w)$ is called the recording tableau of $w$.

-To state our main result, we use a symmetric function $S_{\lambda}$ studied in \cite{stem} (a special case of the extended Schur functions in \cite{kerov}).
+To state our main result, we use a symmetric function $S_{\lambda}$ studied in \citet{stem} [a special case of the extended Schur functions in \citet{kerov}].
 One definition of the $S_{\lambda}$ is as the determinant

-where $q_{-r}=0$ for $r>0$ and for $r \geq 0$, $q_r$ is defined by setting
+where $q_{-r}=0$ for $r>0$ and for $r \geq0$, $q_r$ is defined by setting

-We also let $f_{\lambda}$ denote the number of standard Young tableaux of shape $\lambda$.
+We also let $f_{\lambda}$ denote the number of standard Young tableaux of shape $\lambda$.\vadjust{\goodbreak}